daniel-chapdelaine/brackets-of-love/README.md

 # Welcome to the Brackets of Love Repo!

+## The Stack
+### Backend
+Ruby/Rails, Mysql, Rspec, Esbuild
+### Frontend
+React, Typescript, Tailwind, CSS, Mocha
+* note on css, use tailwind as much as possible for styling, however when using css, create class names prefixed with the component or file name such as `dialog-header` rather than just `header`.
+I don't plan on dealing with css collisions so make sure classes are unique!
+### CI/CD
+Docker, Kubernetes, Google Cloud, Github Actions

 ## Local Development
 You have two options, install everything on your local machine